Dare-FD/Palmora-Group-HR-Analysis/README.md

 - **Answer**: The gender distribution across the 946 employees shows a slight difference between males and females.
 With the value of 465 employees for male, 441 employees for female and 40 employees undisclosed.
 Also some departments like Legal, Accounting have more male representation.

 ### Q2: Show insights on ratings based on gender.
-- **Answer**: Ratings are fairly distributed across genders, but a higher number of females received "Very Good" and "Good" ratings, while males had a higher percentage in the "Average" and "Poor" categories.
+- **Answer**: Ratings are fairly distributed across genders, but a higher number of females received "Very Good" and "Good" ratings, while males had a higher percentage in the "Very Poor", "Poor", and "Average" categories.

 ### Q3: Is there a gender pay gap?
 Which departments or regions are affected?
 - **Answer**: The undisclosed groups have the highest average salary, followed by males, then females.
 Also, males generally earn more than females across departments except for Marketing, Training, and Engineering which females earn more than male.
 There is a pay gap in each region and it is a higher a bit in Lagos.